 The Haunted House

-In the play barn, next to where they normally have small animal holding, they now currently have a walk through Haunted house.
+In the play barn, next to where they normally have small animal holding, they now currently have a walk through the Haunted house.
 I thought this was well done as it wasn’t scary for the little ones but it was still fun.
-The most impressive thing was their two way mirror.
+The most impressive thing was their two-way mirror.
 The boys went through many times and almost had to be bribed not to go in again.

 Halloween Stamp Hunt

 When you arrive at White post farm you are given a small piece of paper on which to collect 5 stamps from different stamp stations.
 The stamp stations aren’t hard to find and their locations are clearly indicated on the paper.
 If you collect all 5 you can use the voucher to return to White post farm for just £7 per person.
 (Up to 4 people and valid until the 25th December).
 We will certainly be using this as we are hoping that if they can do Halloween as well as they do then hopefully Christmas will be equally good.

 In the same area as the Halloween stamp hunt you will also find pumpkin carving and Halloween crafts.

 If you’ve got time during all your Halloween fun don’t forget to buy a huge bag of 4 legged food for the animals.
 For just £1 you can feed them on your travels.
 After all you are having a day out at a farm park.
 One thing White Post farm has a lot of is animals and we always enjoy going on their big animal paddock walk.
 There are sheep, goats and llamas to feed plus other animals to see.

 There’s also plenty of opportunities to hold or stroke an animal.
 Look out for all sorts of different reptiles in the reptile house and mice, guinea pigs and chicks in the baby animal holding currently next to soft play.